-- 6.1 Our school procedures for safeguarding children will be in line with the London Borough of Havering and Havering Local Safeguarding Children Partnership procedures; Edition 6 of the London Child Protection Procedures provides comprehensive guidance.
-We will ensure that: - We have a Designated Safeguarding Lead who has responsibility for Child Protection and who undertakes regular training for this role.

-- We have 4 Designated Safeguarding deputies who will act in the Designated Safeguarding Lead's absence. - (Throughout this policy 'Designated Safeguarding Lead' refers to the DSL or any team members.
+- Our school procedures for safeguarding children will be in line with the London Borough of Havering and Havering Safeguarding Children Partnership procedures; Edition 7 of the London Child Protection Procedures provides comprehensive guidance.
+We will ensure that: - We have a Designated Safeguarding Lead (DSL) who has responsibility for Child Protection and who undertakes regular training for this role. - We have four Designated Safeguarding deputies who will act in the DSLs absence.
+(Throughout this policy DSL refers to the DSL or any team members.
 All team members are able to act equally.
-They work as a team.). - The Safeguarding and child protection team are: MRS S SANKEY/ MR J MANIFOLD/ MRS J MACKINTOSH/ MRS N WYMAN/ MRS E BIRCHALL The Designated Safeguarding Lead is a member of the Senior Leadership Team of Engayne Primary School - Those named above have received appropriate training.
-The Designated Safeguarding Lead and their deputies will attend all whole staff in school training and undertake additional formal training at least every two years.
+They work as a team.). - The Safeguarding and child protection team are: - Mrs S Sankey DSL/HT - Mr J Manifold, Mrs J Mackintosh, Mrs N Wyman and Mrs E Birchall

+The Designated Safeguarding Lead is a member of the Senior Leadership Team of Engayne Primary School.

+- Those named above have received appropriate training.
+The DSL and their deputies will attend all whole staff in school training and undertake additional formal training at least every two years.
 The Safeguarding Team will keep themselves up to date throughout the year (for example meetings with other DSL, via e-bulletins, keeping up to date with safeguarding developments). - All school staff will receive training at least every year, with ongoing updates through the year.
 Training will always include a reminder of in school referral processes. - Topics will include: - Signs and symptoms of abuse - Prevent - FGM - CSE - Online Safety, noting that safeguarding and online safety must be taught across the curriculum - We have a designated Governor for Child Protection/Safeguarding.
-This person is Mrs J Deacon, Chair of Governors - 6.2 All staff will have access to and understand the process for logging a concern about a child. - 6.3 Please all use My Concern see procedures sheet - 6.4 In the event that there are concerns about a child, the Designated Safeguarding Lead will access the London Borough of Havering MASH indicators of need and the London Child Protection Procedures 6th edition to inform their decision-making process with regard to the presenting safeguarding concerns. - 6.5 The Children Act 1989 introduced the concept of significant harm as the threshold that justifies compulsory intervention in family life in the best interests of the children, and gives local authorities a duty to make enquiries to decide whether they should take action to safeguard or promote the welfare of a child who is suffering, or likely to suffer, significant harm. - 6.5.1 All members of staff will develop their understanding of the signs and indicators of abuse and of their responsibility for referring any concerns. - All staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
+This person is Mr S Nicholls - 6.2 All staff will have access to and understand the process for logging a concern about a child.
+Engayne Primary School uses 'My Concern'. - 6.3 In the event that there are concerns about a child, the DSL will access the London Borough of Havering MASH indicators of need and the London Child Protection Procedures 7th edition to inform their decision-making process with regard to the presenting safeguarding concerns. - 6.4 The Children Act 1989 introduced the concept of significant harm as the threshold that justifies compulsory intervention in family life in the best interests of the children, and gives local authorities a duty to make enquiries to decide whether they should take action to safeguard or promote the welfare of a child who is suffering, or likely to suffer, significant harm. - 6.4.1 All members of staff will develop their understanding of the signs and indicators of abuse and of their responsibility for referring any concerns.

+All staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.